-The CR80 remote control is a multi-function unit that controls the AVR250 and up to seven other devices.
-The instructions on this page only refer to the control of the Arcam AVR250.
+The CR100 is a 'universal' remote that controls the AVR280 and up to seven other devices.
+The instructions on this page only refer to the control of the Arcam AVR280.

-For information on using the remote control for other devices, and a full list of features, see the instruction booklet supplied with the CR80.
+For information on using the remote control for other devices, and a full list of its features, see the Handbook supplied with the CR100.